Query a subgraph

 }

-function is complete, save your changes and run the program from the integrated terminal in VSCode.
+Now that the main function is complete, save your changes and run the program from the integrated terminal in VSCode.

 cargo run